34anjani/PeakPath/README.md

-📚 PeakPath – Your AI-Powered Study Planner & Productivity Dashboard
+📚 PeakPath – AI-Powered Study Planner & Productivity Dashboard

 PeakPath is a full-stack AI-driven study planner built with Flask, SQLite, JavaScript and FullCalendar, packed with productivity features like: